 Depending on the card you choose, you could be earning up to 1.25 frequent flyer points per dollar spent on most transactions, and an even greater number of points if that card unlocks more generous rewards at selected businesses.

-And when you use that card to pay for other Qantas points-earning strategies detailed below, you'll actually be double-dipping!
-Just make sure your card is paid in full every billing cycle so that you aren't hit by those high interest rates.
+Just make sure your card is paid in full every billing cycle so that you aren't hit by high interest rates.

-Many cards also offer bonus points as an incentive for signing up, such as up to 150,000 bonus Qantas Points provided you spend $5,000 on the card within 90 days of approval.
+Many cards also offer bonus points as an incentive for signing up, such as up to 150,000 bonus Qantas Points provided you spend $3,000 within three months of approval.

 2. Buying petrol

-Thanks to Qantas' partnerships with BP and participating Caltex and Woolworths Caltex petrol stations, you've got several options for picking up points at the pump.
+Thanks to Qantas' partnerships with BP and participating Caltex, Woolworths Caltex and Ampol petrol stations, you've got several options for picking up points at the pump.

 The Qantas earning rates at BP service stations are: